qualitydixon/CrossfitClock/README.md

 ## Built with...

-- React
+* React
-- React-Router
-- Webpack
+* Webpack
-- Less
+* Less
-- ESLint (StandardJS).

 ## Installation

-Clone this repo, run `npm install`, then `npm run start`.
+Clone this repo, run `npm i` or `yarn`, then `npm run dev`.
 You will see the project at `http://localhost:8080/` in your browser.

 ## Todo

-- ~~Update timer when user changes session length.
-Currently need to hit reset button to change set time.~~
-- ~~Highlight which mode is selected in menu.~~
-- ~~Update screenshots.~~
-- ~~Add live demo.~~
-- Maybe get rid of React Router.
-Doesn't help but might not hurt anything either.
-- ~~Tabata mode shows one extra work countdown at end of session.~~
+* Improve Responsiveness
+* Add service worker for offline capabilities
+* Animate time change
+* Upgrade to React 16
+* Include changelog
-- Changing count up target is not working properly with refactored shift function.
+* Changing count up target is not working properly with refactored shift function.
-- ~~Convert all instances of createClass to ES6 classes.~~
-- Fix animation on count up.

-## Codepen

-This project started as a codepen and was moved to github when it became unwieldy to have all the code in one file.
-The codepen version is functional, though no longer maintained.
-See it [here](http://codepen.io/qualitydixon/pen/wMNqXq).